The Vitality of Going Digital | Business Facts 2019

 - Brands that sell ideas

 Introducing a brand on the digital platform using social media is easy.
 But when it comes to running the marathon, it’s not that easy.
-Practice, patience,
+Practice, patience, and perseverance is the key.

 As easy as it might have become in certain ways (low ad campaign prices, spreading the word faster – to name a few) for a brand to build itself on social media, there are some unique set of challenges faced by social media marketers from time to time.